Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Experiments

 \subsection{Abaltional Study}

-In Fig.~\ref{ablation_1} and Table~\ref{entropy_ab}, we compare the original UCL-sketch with its modified version to analyze the impact of each designed component.
+In Fig.~\ref{ablation_1} and Table~\ref{entropy_ab}, we compare the original UCL-sketch with its modified version to analyze the impact of each component.
 Our used dataset is Kosarak and memory is 64KB.

 \textbf{Learning version v.s.
-Non-learning version.} Three traditional versions of the decoding method are used for comparison: OMP used in SeqSketch, LSQR~\citep{paige1982lsqr}, and Count-Min (CM).
+Non-learning version.} Three traditional versions of the decoding method are used for comparison: OMP used in SeqSketch, LSQR~\cite{paige1982lsqr}, and Count-Min (CM).
+We also implemented a Pytorch-version OMP (OMP-GPU) to further enhance the algorithm's parallelization.
 As shown in Fig.~\ref{ablation_1}, we can find that the accuracy under our learning-based algorithm is consistently better than that under non-learning methods.
 CM performs the worst since it does not utilize information from the linear system.
 Meanwhile, OMP is more precise than LSQR owing to its sparse greedy solution.
 We then measure its inference time for different numbers of keys.
-The left of Fig.~\ref{ablation_2} gives a recovery time of OMP that is over 60 seconds in some cases, which is much slower than ours which keeps the time around 0.5 seconds.
+The left of Fig.~\ref{ablation_2} gives a recovery time of OMP or/and OMP-GPU that is over 60 seconds in some cases, which is much slower than ours which keeps the time around 0.5 seconds.
+At the same time, see the Appendix for additional experiments comparing UCL-sketch to similar equation-based sketching methods.
+Importantly, UCL-sketch also outperforms all other considered sketches on our real-world datasets.
 Therefore, proposed learning technologies do boost the design of high-performance sketches.

 \textbf{Basic training v.s.
 Optimized training.} Also see Fig.~\ref{ablation_1} for the ablation results on training options, whose details are as follows. \textit{Without EQ}: We retrain the solver by removing the third term in Eqn.~\ref{objective}.
 Noticeable performance degradation is observed in both AAE and WMRD when compared to ours.
 This has indicated the effectiveness of equivalent learning for handling the null-space ambiguity without ground truth. \textit{Without SR}: We remove the second loss term in Eqn.~\ref{objective} and retrain the model.
 The accuracy is close to the situation without EQ.
 But it's interesting to see that WMRD after discarding the sparse regularization is slightly lower than the original version.
 The reason may be the sparsity assumption limits the model's ability to learn the heavy-tailed distribution weakly.
 However, Table~\ref{entropy_ab} shows that UCL-sketch offers a much better estimation of frequency entropy than the other two variates for all memory sizes.